kellyclemmensen/CXSProj1/README.md

 This document describes the environment built and tasks completed, in sequence to fully implement a working environment.

 ### Azure Build
 This environment was built using Microsoft Azure cloud hosting.
+A trial account with a $200 credit was opened and used for this project.

 The table below lists Azure components deployed in the Azure environment and their descriptions.